PartImageNet: A Large, High-Quality Dataset of Parts: Introduction

-Thus in this paper, we introduce PartImageNet—a large, high-quality dataset with part annotation.
+This motivates us to introduce PartImageNet — a large, high-quality dataset with part annotation on a general set of object classes.
 Concretely speaking, we manually select 158 classes from ImageNet \cite{deng2009imagenet} and group them into 11 super-category following the WordNet hierarchy of ImageNet.
-Part labels are designed according to the super-category.
-A carefully designed pipeline is taken to ensure the high quality of our PartImageNet.
-As far as we are concerned, this is the only dataset after PASCAL-Part \cite{chen2014detect} that offers part-level annotations on a more general set of classes instead of just rigid objects and humans.
+Part labels are designed according to the super-category while can be elaborated to fine-grained classes in a hierarchical way.
+A carefully designed pipeline is taken to ensure the high quality of our PartImageNet annotations.
+As far as we know, this is the only dataset after PASCAL-Part \cite{chen2014detect} that offers part-level annotations on more general classes instead of just humans and rigid objects.
 Compared to PASCAL-Part \cite{chen2014detect}, we annotate much more images (24k v.s.
 10k) on much more classes (158 v.s.
 20).
+Extensive experiments on PartImageNet are conducted to show that parts could help general object segmentation and few-shot learning and set up a set of baselines of different downstream tasks on this benchmark.
 We believe that with this dataset, the research on part-based models and their applications will be facilitated a lot.
-We leave such interesting and promising extensions to future work while focusing on describing the detailed statistics and setting up baselines in this work.
-The dataset will be made public available later.
-In all, we make the following contributions in this work: \begin{enumerate} \item We briefly review the history of part-based models and introduce their potential applications in downstream tasks which point to a promising research direction. \item We introduce PartImageNet— a large, high-quality dataset with part annotations on a general set of classes.
-As far as we are concerned, part-level annotation, especially on non-rigid objects, is very rare and valuable.
-PartImageNet will be the largest dataset both on the number of annotated images and classes. \item We set up a set of new baselines on PartImageNet including Part Discovery, Semantic Segmentation, Few-shot Learning by conducting experiments with both classic and state-of-the-art methods.
-We observe that existing works do not produce satisfactory results in certain circumstances and these challenges need to be further addressed in future work. \end{enumerate}
+In summary, we make the following contributions in this work: \begin{enumerate} \item We briefly review the history of part-based models and introduce their potential applications in downstream tasks. \item We introduce PartImageNet — a large, high-quality dataset with part annotations on a general set of classes.
+From our perspective, part-level annotation, especially on non-rigid objects, is very rare and valuable. \item We set up a set of baselines on PartImageNet in different vision tasks with state-of-the-art methods which shows the broad usage of the dataset. \item We conduct experiments to show that introducing parts annotations is beneficial to the object segmentation and few-shot learning which points out to a promising future direction. \end{enumerate}